YizhongHu/predicative_group_theory/README.md

 elements has only one element, the group is considered cyclic.

-Generating sets makes it easy to visualize the group.
+Additionally, if we represent right operation by a generator as an edge between two group elements, we can draw a **Cayley Graph**.
+We can associate to each element of the group a node (`ElementNode`), and build up some graph theoretic tools to understand Cayley graphs of groups.
+For instance, we can check to see if a graph is planar.

-It can name the group elements in a more sensible way.
+Call *ρ(Γ)* the *potential genus* of a group *Γ* if *ρ(Γ) = 𝛾(Cₛ(Γ))*
-This makes Cayley Tables more readable.
-Additionally, if we represent right operation by a generator as an edge between two group elements, we can draw a Cayley Graph.
+for a minimal generating set *S* that yields maximal genus.
+In other words, take the Cayley graphs of all minimal generating sets of *Γ*; then *ρ(Γ)* is the maximum genus across all of those graphs.
+By letting Forge exhaustively check small-ordered Cayley graphs, we find that the only graph such that *ρ(Γ) ≠ 0* is the quaternion group, which has 8 elements where *ρ(Γ) = 1*.

 ### Homomorphisms
 A natural next step when dealing with groups might be wondering how different (or secretly the same!) groups relate to each other.
 This is the motivation behind homomorphisms.
 A **group homomorphism** is a map between two groups which maintains the algebraic structure of the domain.
 Formally, for groups G and H, φ: G → H such that for g₁, g₂ ∈ G, φ(g₁ ⋆ g₂) = φ(g₁) ⬝ φ(g₂).
 We can classify homomorphisms based on how they relate their domain and codomain: